-iii) Defined Benefit Pension Scheme (DB Scheme) Deficit Funding iv) Approval of Budget
+iii) Defined Benefit Pension Scheme (DB Scheme) Deficit Funding iv) Approval of Price Increases

-The Board reviews the DB Scheme deficit on a regular basis and continued to fund the deficit as agreed in the 2017 valuation, contributing £2.8m during the year to 31 December 2020.
-When continuing with the contribution in 2020 the Board considered the need to preserve cash during the pandemic balanced with the needs of pensioners and other stakeholders.
+The Board reviews the DB Scheme deficit on a regular basis and continued to fund the deficit as agreed in the 2017 and 2020 valuations, contributing £2.8m during the year to 31 December 2022.
+When continuing with the contribution in 2022, the Board considered the need for prudence, as above, balanced with the needs of pensioners and other stakeholders.